Earth analog: Estimated frequency

 The frequency of Earth-like planets in both the Milky Way and the larger universe is still unknown.
 It ranges from the extreme Rare Earth hypothesis estimates – one (i. e., Earth) – to innumerable.

 Several current scientific studies, including the Kepler mission, are aimed at refining estimates using real data from transiting planets.
 A 2008 study by astronomer Michael Meyer from the University of Arizona of cosmic dust near recently formed Sun-like stars suggests that between 20% and 60% of solar analogs have evidence for the formation of rocky planets, not unlike the processes that led to those of Earth.
 Meyer's team found discs of cosmic dust around stars and sees this as a byproduct of the formation of rocky planets.

 In 2009, Alan Boss of the Carnegie Institution for Science speculated that there could be 100 billion terrestrial planets just in the Milky Way galaxy.

-In 2011 NASA's Jet Propulsion Laboratory (JPL) and based on observations from the Kepler Mission is that about 1.4% to 2.7% of all Sun-like stars are expected to have Earth-size planets within the habitable zones of their stars.
-This means there could be two billion of them in the Milky Way galaxy alone, and assuming that all galaxies have a similar number as the Milky Way, in the 50 billion galaxies in the observable universe, there may be as many as a hundred quintillion.
+In 2011 NASA's Jet Propulsion Laboratory (JPL), based on observations from the Kepler Mission suggested that between 1.4% and 2.7% of all Sun-like stars are expected to have Earth-size planets within the habitable zones of their stars.
+This means there could be as many as two billion Earth-sized planets in the Milky Way galaxy alone, and assuming that all galaxies have number of such planets similar to the Milky Way, in the 50 billion galaxies in the observable universe, there may be as many as a hundred quintillion Earth-like planets.
 This would correspond to around 20 earth analogs per square centimeter of the Earth.

 In 2013, a Harvard–Smithsonian Center for Astrophysics using statistical analysis of additional Kepler data suggested that there are at least 17 billion Earth-sized planets in the Milky Way.
 This, however, says nothing of their position in relation to the habitable zone.

 A 2019 study determined that Earth-size planets may circle 1 in 6 Sun-like stars.

-Earth 2.0 mission

-In the Spring of 2022, China proposed a technical mission that includes a space telescope with the objective of detecting "thousands of terrestrial exoplanets over a wide range of orbital periods and in interstellar space including Earth 2.0s, which are habitable Earth-like planets (0.8-1.25 Earth radius) orbiting solar-type stars".
-The mission would use a "space-based ultra-high precision CMOS photometer combined with a microlensing telescope" which would allow such determinations according to the astronomers proposing the notion.